explainable-re/RE-2019-Materials/Manually tagged datasets/Readme.md

 This folder includes the datasets we used for our research.
-Below we list how specific files are mentioned in the paper
+Below we list how specific files are mentioned in the paper:

 - 8combined.csv: Combination of all 8 datasets listed in the paper
 - Dronology.csv: Dronology dataset